PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 ## Creative Brief Requirements:
-With a view to enabling Banijay’s stakeholders to achieve the desired TV ratings, a successful project will meet the following requirements:
+With a view to enabling Banijay’s stakeholders to achieve the desired TV ratings, a successful project will meet the following **requirements**:

-Become familiar with various data sets: TV viewer ratings per minute/SKO for op-1, per target group (the key KPI/dependent variable); Aggregate (average) per fragment (Banijay to provide the dataset); Twitter data feed and trending topics using the public API (to be scrapped by students/ data to be will provided to students and the Academic software license); Tweepy (via API) vs twint (url scrape) (data governance): engagement metrics (facts); Sentiment analysis (hugging face); Content Data (provided by Hans Bouwknecht and Banijay); Dimensions (host couples/ key topics per fragment); key topics per fragment (Provided by Banijay); plus any additional and relevant data students can find (knmi).
+- Become familiar with various data sets: TV viewer ratings per minute/SKO for op-1, per target group (the key KPI/dependent variable); Aggregate (average) per fragment (Banijay to provide the dataset); Twitter data feed and trending topics using the public API (to be scrapped by students/ data to be will provided to students and the Academic software license); Tweepy (via API) vs twint (url scrape) (data governance): engagement metrics (facts); Sentiment analysis (hugging face); Content Data (provided by Hans Bouwknecht and Banijay); Dimensions (host couples/ key topics per fragment); key topics per fragment (Provided by Banijay); plus any additional and relevant data students can find (knmi).
 The datasets provided will be in .csv and .json formats.

-Investigate viewer ratings from daily talk shows and proactively research possible causes for its ongoing fluctuations.
+- Investigate viewer ratings from daily talk shows and proactively research possible causes for its ongoing fluctuations.

-Analyse how the relationship between higher and lower TV ratings is correlated with social media engagement (primarily using Twitter data).
+- Analyse how the relationship between higher and lower TV ratings is correlated with social media engagement (primarily using Twitter data).

-Make Twitter data predictive during daytime.
+- Make Twitter data predictive during daytime.

-Include content data related to topics discussed in the show.
+- Include content data related to topics discussed in the show.

-Create a descriptive analysis that explains the correlation between ratings and social media engagement of the selected TV show (Op1) during live transmission.
+- Create a descriptive analysis that explains the correlation between ratings and social media engagement of the selected TV show (Op1) during live transmission.

-Evaluate daytime topic engagement on Twitter and the ratings of items with the same topics in the TV show in the evening.
+- Evaluate daytime topic engagement on Twitter and the ratings of items with the same topics in the TV show in the evening.

-Present a dashboard that contains insights regarding the relationship between social media sentiment and Twitter traffic and ratings.
+- Present a dashboard that contains insights regarding the relationship between social media sentiment and Twitter traffic and ratings.

-Predict/Forecast the success of the selected TV show in the evening basing your decision on Twitter engagement based on the topics posted on the same day.
+- Predict/Forecast the success of the selected TV show in the evening basing your decision on Twitter engagement based on the topics posted on the same day.

 **Knowledge Modules:** In this Block, you'll need to complete Knowledge Modules to help you gain the expertise and skills required to solve the Banijay Project Brief.